work-unit/chessv2/README.txt

         a user to play the computer which makes moves based on our model predictions.
     7. "README.txt" - Read me for more details.
-    8. "remove_environment.sh" - Removes the conda environment used
-        to run this project. :-(
-    9. "setup_environment.sh" - Creates the conda environment used to
-        run this project. :-)

 To run this project please perform the following steps:

 Prepare Environment
+    1. Execute "conda env create -f environment.yml" in a terminal to install the environment.

+    2. Execute "conda activate grand_master" in a terminal to activate the grand_master environment.

-    1. Execute "./setup_environment.sh" in a terminal to install environment and open jupyter lab.
-This works on MacOS and likely works on Linux as well.
+    3. Execute "jupyter lab" in a terminal to open jupyter lab.

 Preparing Data, Training the Model, and Analysis
     1. Run the "Chess_Engine_Network.ipynb".